risk-first/website/menagerie/Boundary-Risk.md

 You can't always be sure that a dependency now will always have the same guarantees in the future:

-- **Ownership changes**  Microsoft buys [Github](https://en.wikipedia.org/wiki/GitHub).
-What will happen to the ecosystem around github now?
+- **Ownership changes**  Microsoft buys [GitHub](https://en.wikipedia.org/wiki/GitHub).
+What will happen to the ecosystem around GitHub now?
 - **Licensing changes**.  (e.g. [Oracle](http://oracle.com) buys **Tangosol** who make [Coherence](https://en.wikipedia.org/wiki/Oracle_Coherence) for example).
 Having done this, they increase the licensing costs of Tangosol to huge levels, milking the [Cash Cow](https://en.wikipedia.org/wiki/Cash_cow) of the installed user-base, but ensuring no-one else is likely to use it.
 - **Better alternatives become available**:  As a real example of this, I began a project in 2016 using [Apache Solr](https://en.wikipedia.org/wiki/Apache_Solr).
 However, in 2018, I would probably use [ElasticSearch](https://en.wikipedia.org/wiki/Elasticsearch).
-In the past, I've built websites using Drupal and then later converted them to use WordPress.
+In the past, I've built web-sites using Drupal and then later converted them to use WordPress.

 ## Patterns In Boundary Risk